facebookresearch/vissl/docs/source/ssl_approaches/simclr.rst

 Train SimCLR model
 ===============================

-VISSL reproduces the self-supervised approach "A Simple Framework for Contrastive Learning of Visual Representations" proposed by **Ting Chen, Simon Kornblith, Mohammad Norouzi, Geoffrey Hinton** in `this paper <https://arxiv.org/abs/2002.05709>`_.
+VISSL reproduces the self-supervised approach **A Simple Framework for Contrastive Learning of Visual Representations** proposed by **Ting Chen, Simon Kornblith, Mohammad Norouzi, Geoffrey Hinton** in `this paper <https://arxiv.org/abs/2002.05709>`_.

 How to train SimCLR model
 ---------------------------